hapax/hapax.github.io/assets/benford.md

 why common attributes like height and weight are normally distributed.
 They are a sum of many small iid increments, and so should approach a normal, or so the reasoning goes.
-But why should heigh be a sum of iid increments?
+But why should height be a sum of iid increments?
 At the end of the day, height is the phenotypic expression of our DNA.
 Presumably, it arises from the sum of many small increments which are neither independent nor identically distributed.